Philosophy

 Whose number is right?

-Six leaders, two systems, two truths.
-The first forty minutes of every review go to reconciling reports — and the actual decision gets whatever time is left.
-You've sat in this meeting.
-Possibly this Monday.
+Six leaders, two systems, two different truths.
+The first forty minutes go to arguing whose report is right.
+The real decision gets whatever time is left.
+You've sat in this meeting — maybe this Monday.

 Sales MIS · WTD revenue